May 1, 2024

 Where an insured’s choice of counsel commences and maintains a separate action against the insurer alleging bad faith, that counsel will be prohibited from acting as defence counsel for the insured in the underlying action.

+In Svishchov v.
+Corol, 2003 CanLII 4521 (ON SC), the underlying action involved a fatal accident.
+The defendant was the owner of the car in which the plaintiff’s wife had died after the vehicle came to a sudden stop on the road and was struck by another vehicle.
 The defendant’s insurer initially denied coverage.
 The insured retained independent counsel who brought a third party action against the insurer alleging bad faith.
 The insurer later acknowledged that it had an obligation to defend the underlying action but objected to the insured’s choice of counsel and sought to appoint its own choice of counsel to represent the insured in the underlying action.

 The Court held that “but for” the bad faith allegation asserted by the insured in the ongoing third party proceeding, the insurer would have been obliged to surrender conduct of the defence to the insured since it had placed the insured’s conduct in issue by contesting the insured’s version of events rather than merely reserving legal rights to later deny coverage.
 However, in the continued presence of the bad faith allegation against Economical, the counsel retained by the insured was clearly in a position of conflict and independent counsel should be appointed to defend the underlying action.